QuoteNat/css-exercises/grid/03-grid-layout-3/README.md

 - The container's second column is 4 times larger than the first column V
 - The container element has a gap of 4px V
 - The header element has two columns V
-- The `ul` inside the menu element contains another grid
+- The `ul` inside the menu element contains another grid V
 - The `ul` inside the nav element contains another grid
 - The sidebar element has a gap of 50px
 - The text elements in the sidebar are centered with grid